It’s official! Bill 245 has received Royal Assent in Ontario. With this Bill comes a few notable changes to estate planning law in Ontario.

 This legislation will help reduce the number of wills that default to intestacy (dying without a will) rules due to technical errors.
 That being said, it’s still in your best interest to ensure your will meets all the legal requirements.

-Willful is committed to keeping Canadians up to date on the latest developments related to wills and estate planning.
-Sign up for our newsletter in the footer below to stay informed!
+Stay up to date on the latest developments related to wills and estate planning.
+Sign up for our newsletter →